How to Create a Vision Board Journal

-When I turn the flip out page once I can see more of my vision board.
+When I turn the flip-out page once I can see more of my vision board.
 I also can see the second quote page:

 The second page of my vision board is all about Diary of a Journal Planner.
-I have been so excited with this site and I have BIG plans for the future!
+I have been so excited about this site and I have BIG plans for the future!
 I can’t wait to see where this next year takes us!

 Here is what my vision board for work looks like: